 Treatment combining Arginase 1 therapy and aPD-1 treatment results in synergistic response in a mouse colon cancer model, MC38 (A).
 In this model, mIO112 treatment (and in combination with aPD-1) results in increased influx of immune cells into TME while promoting enrichment of M1 macrophages (B).
-In another model (fibrosarcoma, MCA205), increased influx of T cells (CD3 staining) and reduction of Arginase 1-expressing cells in the TME was observed in mice treated with Arginase 1 therapy (ovalbumin (OVA) used as irrelevant peptide control) (C).
+In another model (fibrosarcoma, MCA205), increased influx of T cells (CD3 staining) and reduction of Arginase 1-expressing cells in the TME was observed in mice treated with Arginase 1 therapy (ovalbumin ("OVA") used as irrelevant peptide control) (C).

-Clinical Development of IO112
+Development of IO112

-The next indications that we look to explore are difficult to treat cancers, and therefore Arginase 1 was tested in a singlearm first-in-human Phase 1 trial in patients with arginase-positive solid tumors conducted in an investigator-initiated trial at the University of Copenhagen.
+The next indications that we look to explore are difficult to treat cancers, and therefore Arginase 1-derived peptides were studied in a single-arm first-in-human Phase 1 trial in patients with solid tumor types known to be positive for Arginase.
+The study was conducted in an investigator-initiated trial at the University Hospital of Herlev, Copenhagen.
+There were no significant safety concerns and no reported vaccine related Grade 3-4 events.
+Nine out of ten patients had measurable peptide specific immune responses in peripheral blood.